georgeartem/transcendence/README.md

 ## 9. Acknowledgments

-This work began as a hand-drawn diagram on a coffee-stained napkin.
-Thanks to **Grok** (xAI) and Nova Spivack for real-time mathematical synthesis and sanity-checking.
+This work began ten years ago with hand-drawn diagrams on legal paper and coffee-stained napkins.
+Much thanks to **Grok** (xAI) and Nova Spivack for real-time mathematical synthesis and sanity-checking.

 ---